Französisches Gymnasium Berlin: History

 Since its foundation, the school has had an almost continuous history, occupying several buildings in Berlin.
 In the beginning, the faculty comprised Huguenot refugees only and the language of education was French.
 The school soon was attended also by numerous German children of school fee paying Prussian nobles and officials, and developed into an elite school.

 In the course of the Prussian reforms, the Collège Français became a common public school in 1809.
 In view of the growing numbers of pupils, it moved into a larger building built on Reichstagsufer in the Dorotheenstadt quarter in 1873.
 The school was attended by an above-average number of Jewish pupils, who under the Nazi regime — like Jewish teachers — were harassed and finally excluded in 1938.
 However, despite all nationalist efforts, the French language remained the medium of teaching.
 After 1943 the school was evacuated from Berlin and the historic school building on Reichstagsufer was destroyed in 1945.

 After the war, the school moved to the Wedding district in the French sector of what was to become West Berlin.
 In 1952 the Französisches Gymnasium — Collège Français Berlin was re-established by merging the traditional Huguenot school with the Berlin collège of the French Armed Forces.

-Several of its pupils (though not all graduated) became prominent in later life, among them the poet Adalbert von Chamisso, the authors Maximilian Harden and Kurt Tucholsky, the engineer Walter Dornberger and the resistance fighter Adam von Trott zu Solz, the songwriters Reinhard Mey and Ulrich Roski, as well as political scientist Gesine Schwan, the presidential candidate of the Social Democratic Party of Germany in 2009.
+Several of its pupils (though not all graduated) became prominent in later life, among them the poet Adalbert von Chamisso, the authors Maximilian Harden and Kurt Tucholsky, the engineer Walter Dornberger and the resistance fighter Adam von Trott zu Solz, the singer-songwriters Reinhard Mey and Ulrich Roski, as well as political scientist Gesine Schwan, the presidential candidate of the Social Democratic Party of Germany in 2009.